mthl/guix-artwork/website/posts/reproducibility-with-guix.md

 Another omission I will make is the possibility to define several outputs for a package.
-This is done for particularly big packages, in order to reduce the footprint of installations, but for the purposes of reproducibility, it\'s OK to treat all outputs of a package a single unit.
+This is done for particularly big packages, in order to reduce the footprint of installations, but for the purposes of reproducibility, it\'s OK to treat all outputs of a package as a single unit.

 The following figure illustrates how the various pieces of information